. . .a journey to faithfully know God and personally experience His love

 There are two tracks for the Catechism: one for adults and one for youth (ages 13-18).

 The Youth classes will meet on Sunday afternoons from 4:00-6:00 PM at the church from September through March.
 Last year’s Sunday morning experiment had some real strengths, but it didn’t allow for the depth of discussion that the Catechism needs.
 Accordingly, we will build the Youth experience around Sunday afternoons, although we may extend into Sunday morning TCT on occasion.

 Adult classes will meet on Wednesday evenings from 6:00-8:00 PM at the church from September through March.
 If we have adults interested who would need childcare during the Wednesday evenings, we will make sure it is available.

 level of commitment:

-The schedule will include 16-22 classes during the months of September through April with a break in December, and possibly, an all-day retreat in the Fall and the Spring, particularly for the Youth.
+The schedule will include 16-22 classes during the months of September through March with a short break in December, and possibly, an all-day retreat in the Fall and the Spring, particularly for the Youth.
 This is a serious commitment of time and energy.
 If it looks like you will be unable to participate very close to 75% of the time, then we gently suggest that you consider joining us another time.